bhumi1102/bhumi1102.github.io/original_posts/2023-01-01-mega-post-of-ghost-pages.md

 schedule meetings with potential customers and partners daily - to get feedback from other developers or informal chat with developers about Rails or how they do things and learn things in general. for deadlines - have a publishing calendar and tell people in WC about it and stick to it and share every time a publish blog posts or videos in WC. keep it sustainable but 2x per week at least!

+--

+## Programming Terminology - mostly JavaScript related

+[Write in a casual fun tone.
+Use personal examples of where I came across it] General Programming / Computer Science
+Syntactic Sugar - arrow functions in Javascript, hash rocket in Ruby Cross Cutting Concern - mentioned in React docs (higher order component, render props).
+A thing in Java also aspect oriented programming
+Javascript / Modern Web Dev Alphabet Soup
+Get the full list from here - https://dev.to/ageekdev/a-complete-guide-to-javascript-tooling-56eg browser-sync - watches files for changes and hot reload them basically? (can be used with gulp and grunt for workflow) npm - node package manager. directory and CLI.
+Largest repository of Javascript libraries in the world. npx - for running packages installed from npm registry.
+Also a way to try out packages without download them, manage dependencies. yarn - an npm alternative in a way.
+Released by fb in 2016, to solve speed and security issues with npm. npm still manages the database of JS software. yarn is just the CLI interface to that db.
+Rails uses this instead of npm.
+NPM registry is like rubygems.org. yarn CLI is like bundler. babel - translates HTML looking code (aka JSX code) into Javascript code, "behind-the-scenes" during runtime.
+Babel compiles code into an older version of JavaScript (ES5) that all browsers support.
+Babel is written completely in JavaScript and can actually run in the browser!
+JSX - allows us to write HTML elements in JavaScript, which is then rendered to the DOM.
+JavaScript XML is a form of markup that allows us to write HTML in React by converting HTML tags into React elements.
+Each tag in JSX serves as a “function call” that creates an element using createElement().
+JSX is available since ES6 (aka JavaScript 2015).
+JSX is not required for coding in React, but it makes things cleaner and easier to read/understand.
+MDX - "MDX is an authorable format that lets you seamlessly write JSX in your Markdown documents.
+You can import components, such as interactive charts or alerts, and embed them within your content.
+This makes writing long-form content with components a blast" So a way of putting HTML-like thing in a markdown document. next.js - React based meta-framework nuxt.js - Vue based meta-framework
+VuePress - alternative to nuxt.js.
+Created by the creator of VueJS.
+(In Dave Stewart's experience VuePress is better) gatsby.js - static site generator based on React webpacker - is a Rails wrapper around the webpack build system that provides a standard webpack configuration and reasonable defaults. webpack - ('compititor' of sprokets but better integration with npm packages) is a front-end build system.
+With webpack, you can manage JavaScript, CSS, and static assets like images or fonts.
+Webpack will allow you to write your code, reference other code in your application, transform your code, and combine your code into easily downloadable packs.
+Grunt -
+Gulp.js -

+Rails Ecosystem - What's What
+webpacker gem - wrapper around webpack with reasonable defaults and configuration (in webpacker.yml file) react-rails gem - react-rails is the official React community gem for integrating React with Rails.
+Provides a react_component helper method which makes it easy to pass Rails data to components.
+Also provides a component generator (rails generate react:component...) react-rails can be used with webpacker or Sprockets, to bundle JSX into asset pipeline. react_on_rails gem - created by "ShakaCode". older one, before Rails 6 added more direct support for using React via webpacker.
+Also adds a react_component helper method (similar to react-rails gem).
+Main advertised benefits are server-side rendering, Redux and React Router integration. react_ujs - react-rails gem uses this library